 - Resources for Refugees - If your small group is passionate about helping underserved communities, look for ongoing serving opportunities with local refugees and offer to provide meals and transportation on an ongoing basis.
 Alternatively, share conversation over coffee to help refugees practice speaking English while you learn about their culture as well.

 - Free Childcare - Your small group can provide Saturday morning childcare free-of-charge (ask your church if you can use the nursery or large rooms for play) once a month for single parents in your community for shopping or catching up on their to-do list.

 - Compile Ideas - Create a “Let’s Go Serve!” binder for your small group and start collecting service ideas.
+You can even list the needs in a sign up for people to choose.
 Talk to the senior pastor or member care staff at your church for ideas of congregants or community organizations who might appreciate help with one-time projects or have ongoing needs.
 This binder can be your jumping-off point for serving and is great to share with other small groups who are inspired by your generosity.

 Serving together with your small group will not only bless your community, it will strengthen group bonds as you represent God’s love to others.
 As the saying goes, “many hands make light work,” and serving with your small group is a great way to get those “many hands” working in the community around you.

 Julie David is married to a worship pastor and after 20 years in ministry together with three daughters, she is still developing the tender balance of thick skin and gracious heart.
 She currently leads a small group of high school junior girls.